microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 ## 3 - Set up the custom overlay

-1. Create a new directory called `custom-overlay` next to the `Hello World` project you created in the [Install and use packages with CMake](get-started.md).
+1. Create a new directory called `custom-overlay` next to the `Hello World` project you created in the [Install and use packages with CMake](get-started.md) tutorial.
 2. Within `custom-overlay` directory, create a folder named `vcpkg-sample-library`.

 ## 4 - Set up the port files